vg11072001/ML-Infused-Python-Toolkit/DSA Python/Readme.md

   * Backtracking is not regarded as an optimal problem-solving technique.
 It's not efficient for problems that have many solutions or require a lot of backtracking steps.
 In such cases, you may need to use other techniques.
   * Backtracking can be used to solve problems such as Sudoku, N-queens, subset sum, and Hamiltonian cycle.

+> Check its notebook the recursion is covered in detail: [09.Backtracking](09.Backtracking.ipynb)

 #### Problem Space of Permutations, Combinations, and Subsets

 - **Permutations**: $( N! ) (for ( N )$ elements), generate all possible arrangements of elements.